 Articles describing empirical research are the primary presentation mode of communication in OpenPhysio.
 These articles include studies where authors have gathered data directly and are considered to be primary research.

-Position papers are submitted by invitation only and will only occur rarely.
+Position papers (or opinions) are submitted by invitation only and will only occur rarely.
 They are invited when a particular topic may be of interest to the readership and when the Editorial Board considers inviting the opinion of someone with advanced expertise on the topic under consideration.

 While book reviews are not generally considered for publication, we would be interested in book reviews that adopt a critical and scholarly stance.
 These reviews should not only summarise the book but also integrate the review with other literature to support the critique.